W427697/Discord-/MIGRATION.md

 Storybook users have had access to a few storybook-lifecycle hooks such as `useChannel`, `useParameter`, `useStorybookState`;
-when these hooks are used in panels, they should be imported from `@storybook/manger-api`. when these hooks are used in decorators/stories, they should be imported from `@storybook/preview-api`.
+when these hooks are used in panels, they should be imported from `@storybook/manger-api`.
+When these hooks are used in decorators/stories, they should be imported from `@storybook/preview-api`.

-Storybook will automatically detect if you're using the old API, and will convert it to the new API for you.
+Storybook 7 includes `@storybook/addons` shim package that provides the old API and calls the new API under the hood.
 This backwards compatibility will be removed in a future release of storybook.

 Here's an example of using the new API: